31 Best Event Management Software in 2026

 Pricing

-Focused on optimizing the operational side of events, these platforms handle everything from managing session schedules to venue logistics, and event timelines.
+Focused on optimizing the operational side of events, these platforms handle everything from managing session schedules to venue logistics and event timelines.
 Ideal for planners who need to streamline complex event logistics and improve coordination.
+Some double as a conference planning software solution for multi-track programs.

 1. Sched sched